-Figure 4-4-7: 802.1Q Ingress filter interface
+Figure 4-4-7: 802.1Q Ingress Filter Interface Screenshot

-Object Description NO Indicate port 1 to port 10.
+Object Description NO Indicate port 1 to port 26.
 PVID Set the port VLAN ID that will be assigned to untagged traffic on a given port.
 This feature is useful for accommodating devices that you want to participate in the VLAN but that don't support tagging.
-The switch each port allows user to set one VLAN ID, the range is $1\sim$ 255, default VLAN ID is 1.
+The switch each port allows user to set one VLAN ID, the range is 1~255, default VLAN ID is 1.

-The VLAN ID must as same as the VLAN ID that the port belong to VLAN group

-or the untagged traffic will be dropped.

-Ingress Filtering 1 Ingress filtering lets frames belonging to a specific VLAN to be forwarded if the

-port belongs to that VLAN.
+The VLAN ID must as same as the VLAN ID that the port belong to VLAN group, or the untagged traffic will be dropped.
+Ingress Filtering 1 Ingress filtering lets frames belonging to a specific VLAN to be forwarded if the port belongs to that VLAN.
 Enable: Forward only packets with VID matching this port's configured VID.
 Disable: Disable Ingress filter function.
 Drop untagged frame.

-In ano ao Filtonin a O Disable: Acceptable all Packet.

-Ingress Filtering 2 Enable: Only packet with match VLAN ID can be permission to go through the
+Ingrees Filtering 2 Disable: Acceptable all Packet.
+Ingress Filtering 2 Enable: Only packet with match VLAN ID can be permission to go through the port.
+Apply button Press the button to save configurations.

-port.

-Press the button to save configurations.